Latest update: July 5, 2021

 Can a person with a COVID-19 vaccine travel to Canada right now?

-While the ethics of vaccine passports are hotly debated — and we’ll dive into this later — it’s useful to remember that at this point in time travel to Canada is so severely restricted that it’s highly unlikely that vaccine passports would cause any additional restrictions, at least in the short term.
+While the ethics of vaccine passports are hotly debated — and we’ll dive into this later — it’s useful to remember that at this point in time travel to Canada is so severely restricted that it’s highly unlikely that vaccine passports would cause any additional restrictions in terms of who can enter the country, at least in the short term.
 During the pandemic, we often discuss borders in binary terms: open or closed, but in practice, borders function more like a water faucet — the tap can be turned to increase or decrease the flow of water.
 Right now, Canada’s faucet has been closed most of the way, but a few drops of water are still able to pass through — those who are exempt from the travel restrictions.
 Allowing international travellers to use proof of vaccination could enable Canada to open the faucet a little bit more.

 Requiring proof of vaccination to enter the country could allow Canada to admit more travellers in the short-term, but the border would still be further restricted than it was before the pandemic.
 If the Canadian government wants to advocate for equitable access to travel, the goal would have to be to employ vaccine passports as a temporary measure — a stopgap — to increase access to travel until it is safe to return to pre-pandemic measures.